 Note that this method is provided as a convenience and may not always format the message the way you want.
+For example, by default it mangles lines that begin with From .
 For more flexibility, instantiate a Generator instance and use its flatten() method directly.
 For example: